Have you been involved in a car accident on your way to or from work?

-If your employer is a self-insurer however, they may have obtained insurance from another provider for its employees, other than through WorkCover.
+If your employer is a self-insurer, they may have obtained insurance from another provider for its employees, other than through WorkCover.
 It is compulsory for your employer to have insurance coverage for injuries sustained by all its employees during the course of their working duties.

 If this applies to you, and you are employed by a self-insurer, you have the same rights as any other worker in relation to claiming compensation under workers’ compensation.
 The only difference is that an application for Compensation is made to your employer rather than to WorkCover.

-Even if your employer is a self-insurer and you believe that a wrong decision has been made by your employer about your Application for compensation, you have the right to contact a body called Q-Comp to review the decision.
-Q-Comp is an independent authority set up to oversee decisions made by WorkCover and self insurers.
+Even if your employer is a self-insurer and you believe that a wrong decision has been made by your employer about your Application for compensation, you have the right to contact an independent body to review the decision.
 The review process is exactly the same for workers.

 If your employer does not have insurance with WorkCover nor have they made arrangements for similar insurance for workers, then your employer has committed an offence under the WorkCover Queensland Act.
 In this case, you should immediately advise WorkCover if your employer is not insured.
 Even if your employer has no workers’ compensation insurance you are still entitled to claim compensation directly from WorkCover.
 WorkCover can then recover what it pays back from the uninsured employer.